siberianfox/tinygwiki/Coordinate-Systems.md

 **This page discusses coordinate systems which can be source of endless confusion**

 ##Coordinate Systems and Offsets
-TinyG supports the following coordinate systems, offsets and positioning commands that are all related:
+TinyG supports these coordinate, offsets and positioning commands that are all related:

 * G10 L2 - Set coordinate offsets
 * G53 - Absolute coordinate system (aka machine coordinate system)